-- 1. Principles for preparation of consolidated financial reports - (1) All subsidiaries of the Group are included in the individual entities of the consolidated financial reports.
+- 1. Principles for preparation of consolidated financial reports - (1) All subsidiaries of the group are included in the individual entities of the consolidated financial reports.
 Subsidiaries refer to individual entities (including structured individual entities) controlled by the group.
 When the group is exposed to or entitled to variable remuneration from participation in an individual entity, and can influence such remuneration through the power over the individual entity, the group controls such an individual entity.
-Subsidiaries are included in the consolidated financial reports from the date when the Group obtains their control, and the merger is terminated from the date of loss of control. - (2) Intra-group transactions, balances, and unrealized gains and losses have been eliminated.
-Necessary adjustments have been made to the accounting policies of the subsidiaries which are consistent with the policies adopted by the Group. - (3) The components of profit and loss and other comprehensive income are attributable to the owners and non-controlling interests of the parent company; the total amount of comprehensive income is also attributable to the owners and non-controlling interests of the parent company, even if it results in a loss of the balance of non-controlling interests. - (4) If the changes in the proportion of shareholding over the subsidiary do not result in the loss of control (transactions with non-controlling interests), it is processed as equity transaction and seen as transactions among owners.
-The difference between the adjustment amount of a non-controlling interest and the fair value of the consideration paid or received is directly recognized under equity. - (5) When the Group loses control over a subsidiary, the remaining investment in this subsidiary is re-measured at fair value and is regarded as the fair value of the originally recognized financial assets or the cost on initial recognition of the associate or joint venture.
-Any difference between the fair value and the book value is recognized as the current profit and loss.
+Subsidiaries are included in the consolidated financial reports from the date when the group obtains their control, and the merger is terminated from the date of loss of control. - (2) Intra-group transactions, balances and unrealized gains and losses have been eliminated.
+Necessary adjustments have been made to the accounting policies of the subsidiaries which are consistent with the policies adopted by the group. - (3) The components of profit and loss and other comprehensive income belong to the owners and non-controlling interests of the parent company; the total amount of comprehensive income also belongs to the owners and non-controlling interests of the parent company, even if it results in a loss of the balance of non-controlling interests. - (4) If the change in the shareholding of a subsidiary does not result in a loss of control (transactions with a non-controlling interest), it is treated as an equity transaction, that is, a transaction with the owner.
+The difference between the adjustment amount of a non-controlling interest and the fair value of the consideration paid or received is directly recognized under equity. - (5) When the group loses control over a subsidiary, the remaining investment in this subsidiary is re-measured at fair value and is regarded as the fair value of the originally recognized financial assets or the cost of the investment in the originally recognized affiliated enterprise or joint venture, and the difference between the fair value and the book value is recognized as the current profit and loss.
 All amounts previously recognized in other comprehensive income related to the subsidiary are reclassified as profit and loss.